The ESG Industrial Complex: $35T in Monetized Virtue

 ESG funds charge more.
 This is not controversial; it is disclosed in fund prospectuses.
 The question is whether the additional cost is justified by either superior returns or genuine impact.

 On returns: the evidence above.
 On impact: the mechanism by which stock selection in secondary markets changes corporate behavior is indirect.
 When an ESG fund declines to hold Exxon stock, it does not prevent Exxon from operating.
 It transfers ownership of those shares to another buyer.
-Unless the transferred ownership changes Exxon’s cost of capital — which requires that the new holders accept a lower return, which would only matter if ESG funds represent a substantial fraction of all capital — the operational impact of exclusionary ESG screening is approximately zero.
+Unless the transferred ownership changes Exxon's cost of capital (which requires that the new holders accept a lower return, which would only matter if ESG funds represent a substantial fraction of all capital), the operational impact of exclusionary ESG screening is approximately zero.

 This is not the WokeCorp editorial team's critique.
 It is the mechanism described in academic finance.
 Shareholder engagement through active ownership is a stronger channel, but most ESG assets are in passive index products where the fund manager has limited tools for engagement beyond proxy voting.
 BlackRock is one of the largest proxy voters in the world, yet its voting record against management proposals remained below 10% annually through most of the NZAM period.

-What the SEC Found
+What did the SEC actually find?

 The Securities and Exchange Commission proposed enhanced ESG disclosure rules for investment advisers in May 2022 and finalized a modified version in September 2023.
 The rule requires funds marketed as ESG to disclose their criteria, how they are applied, and the specific ESG factors considered.
 The rule followed SEC enforcement actions against Goldman Sachs Asset Management (April 2022, $4 million fine) and BNY Mellon Investment Adviser (May 2022, $1.5 million fine) for misrepresenting their ESG screening processes.